 SSC CHSL Comprises three Tiers.
 Exam Pattern of SSC CHSL is explained below:

 |Tier 2||Descriptive Paper in Hindi/ English||Pen and Paper Mode|

 SSC CHSL Tier I – Exam Pattern

-Applicants who are willing to appear for the SSC CHSL Exam must initially appear in the Tier I Preliminary Exam.
-Also, the candidates who qualify the Tier I exam are eligible to appear for the further rounds.
+Applicants who are willing to appear for the SSC CHSL Exam must initially appear in Tier I Preliminary Exam.
+Also, the candidates who qualify for the Tier I exam are eligible to appear for further rounds.
 The time duration is 60 minutes.
 80 Minutes time duration applicable for candidates eligible for scribes. the negative marking is 0.5 marks for each wrong answer.
 Here, the exam pattern for the SSC CHSL Tier I Exams is given below.